 If when picking merchandise the item does not exist in the bin location that prints on the picking ticket use this program to relocate the item to its correct bin location.
-Using the example below if this item did not exist in the pick ticket bin location because it was moved but the move was not recorded using this program, move 63 to the correct bin location and let the sales order posting program remove the remaining 36 that are already committed to this bin.
+Using the example below if this item did not exist in the pick ticket bin location because it was moved but the move was not recorded using this program, move 533 to the correct bin location and let the sales order posting program remove the remaining 73 that are already committed to this bin.

 If the item is lot number controlled you can only move like lots to an existing bin location.
 If you need to put a different lot number in an existing bin location you must go to the bin location field and enter the bin location as a new row on the screen.
-In the example below we want to move 1 of lot 2350 from AA1 to BB1.
-Because the lot number on that row is not the same you receive this error message:
+In the example below we want to move 50 of lot 1025 from BIN 1 to BIN 2.